On-line Guide: Posts in Eats & Drinks

 If you’re fancying top quality fresh seafood but don’t want to head over to the Port, then Peixies (pronounced ‘pesh’) is the place for you.
 Just a minute from Place Massena, with a great vibe in the evening in this part of town, this restaurant is a must for the fish lovers!

 Connoisseurs of bagels, quiches and of course, cookies, Emilie's Cookies is one of the hottest spots along the Riviera for brunching and lunching.
+There are two branches in Nice, and a few others across the French Riviera.

 Posted Mar 2018 in Eats & Drinks